cindyc/docker-roll/README.md

 # Docker Roll

-DockerRoll is a service that manages CI workflow using Docker.
+Docker Roll is a service that manages CI workflow using Docker.

 How it works: